fastlane/fastlane/CONTRIBUTING.md

 ## I want to help work on _fastlane_ by reviewing issues and PRs

-We are always happy to receive help in that regard by the community!
+Thanks!
+We would really appreciate the help!
 Feel free to read our document on how to [respond to issues and PRs][responding to prs] and also check out how to become a [core contributor][core contributor].

 ## Why did my issue/PR get closed?